ryanhamilton/questdb.io/blog/2023-04-20-explain-basic-scans.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Row forward scan              |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Frame forward scan on: trades |

 It should be doing a full table scan, but the response time is way too fast to be possible.
 Reading all timestamp values, that is about 12GB of memory, in 240μs would require 50TB/s bandwidth, way higher than the 'lousy' 20GB/s available on the demo instance.
 What actually happens?

 If possible, instead of iterating over all records, the `Count` plan node iterates over partitions and sums the number of rows in each.
 This optimization only makes sense in the absence of `WHERE` conditions.

-For comparison, the following query has to evaluate the predicate for each table row, and even with parallel execution, it still takes about 7 seconds to complete:
+For comparison, the following query has to evaluate the condition for each table row, and even with parallel execution, it still takes about 7 seconds to complete:

 ```questdb-sql
 SELECT count(*) FROM trips WHERE total_amount > 0 ;
 ```

-Now, let's check if any of the trips in the table finish at a specific location.
+Now, let's check if any of the trips finish at a specific location.
 A simple way to phrase it is:

 ```questdb-sql
 SELECT count(*)